Integrated Sustainability Report FY2021

 Energy Consumption Within the Organisation

-Energy consumption is consumed from purchased electricity in Singapore, Australia and United States, as well as diesel and natural gas in Australia and United States.
+Energy consumption is consumed from purchased and renewable electricity, as well as diesel and natural gas in Singapore, Australia, UK/Europe and USA.
 The total energy consumption is expressed in million kilowatt hours (kWh).

 Energy and Carbon Intensity

 Energy consumption and carbon emissions is calculated for the common areas (chillers, corridors, perimeter lightings and centralised building facilities under Ascendas Reit's direct control).
 Intensity metrics are calculated relative to effective Gross Floor Area (GFA), expressed as kWh/sq m.
 Effective GFA is calculated considering total GFA and occupancy rate.
 Effective GFA has been selected as the metric for intensity ratios as a large proportion of energy consumed is attributed to shared services such as the building's chiller system.

 Scope 1 emissions are calculated from the consumption of natural gas and diesel expressed in tonnes of CO2e

 Scope 2 emissions are calculated from the consumption of grid electricity in Singapore, Australia and USA expressed in tonnes of CO2e.
 There are no scope 2 emissions in UK/Europe as the four properties are 100% powered by renewable electricity.